 The good news?
 The Ford Ka is one of the best-performing cars in Warranty Direct’s Reliability Index, featuring solidly inside the top ten of all models in the study.
 The bad news?
 That’s the old Ka, a vehicle which bears no resemblance whatsoever to this version, for which there’s very little meaningful reliability data at present.
 Still, you can take plenty of confidence from Ford’s high-flying performance in the manufacturer standings of the same study.

-The Ka+ hasn’t yet been crash tested by the experts at Euro NCAP, so we don’t know how well it’ll protect you in a smash.
+The Ka+ was crash tested by the experts at Euro NCAP in 2017, and it emerged with a disappointing three-star rating.
 It comes with six airbags as standard, along with electronic stability control and tyre pressure monitoring, but if you’re expecting the latest clever safety technology – things like autonomous emergency braking – then you’ll be disappointed.
 You can’t even add that stuff as an optional extra.
 Upgrade to Zetec trim, and you do however get MyKey, a system that lets you programme the car’s second key with maximum thresholds for things like speed and stereo volume, for when you lend the car to your over-exuberant teenage children.